Unlimited Scalability for Fiber-Optic Networks

 Driving down the Cost per GbE Kilometer

 WDM has revolutionized the cost per bit of transport.
 Thanks to DWDM, fiber networks can carry multiple Terabits of data per second over thousands of kilometers – at cost points unimaginable less than a decade ago.
-State-of-the-art DWDM systems support up to 160 wavelengths on a single pair of fiber, with each wavelength transporting up to 40Gbit/s capacity.
-100Gbit/s per wavelength will enter the market later in 2011.
+State-of-the-art DWDM systems support up to 192 wavelengths on a single pair of fiber, with each wavelength transporting up to 100Gbit/s capacity – 400Gbit/s and one Terabit/s on the horizon.

 Web 2.0 without DWDM?
 Unthinkable!